snowflakedb/SnowAlert/CONTRIBUTING.md

 ### `test(connection_name)` (optional)

+> note: this is describing functionality which didn't get released. include it if you would like to be future-supportive.

 If a Connector would like to present this user with an option to test the connection, you can do so here.
 Must return `GeneratorType[dict]` with items of type

 ~~~